-As the UK continues to ease lockdown restrictions, many businesses are going back to work.
-While the future remains uncertain, there are a number of Health and Safety considerations that everyone should take.
-Both for the safety of their employees and customers.
+As the UK continues to ease lockdown restrictions, many different businesses are heading back to work.
+While the future remains uncertain, there are a number of health and safety considerations that everyone should take- espeically with the new one-plus metre rule coming into effect soon.

-Whether you’re a manufacturer, retailer or small business – we’ve pulled together our top health and safety tips for going back to work.
+Whether you’re a retailer, creative, educator or small business – we’ve pulled together our top health and safety tips for getting back to work safely.

-It’s important to keep you customers updated on any changes to your business, including any hygiene measures you may be implementing.
+It’s important to keep your customers updated on any changes to your business.
+This includes any new hygiene measures you may be implementing.
 Help spread your message by using Leaflets and Flyers on countertops, or by including these with any online orders to reassure customers receiving your goods and services.

 For restaurants and cafes, it may be that you’re now able to fulfil takeaway orders.
-As more and more people begin to venture out, ensure that your establishment has clear messaging to let people know that you’re trading.
-This could be a Banner or sign placed in a prominent position, or perhaps even a Magnetic Vehicle Sticker message on your van (if you happen to be a mobile business).
+As more and more people begin to venture out, ensure you have clear messaging to let people know you’re open.
+This could be a Banner or sign placed in a prominent position.
+You could even have a Magnetic Vehicle Sticker message on your van.
+Helpful if you happen to be a mobile business.

-The timing and nature of any further relaxation restrictions is uncertain.
+The timing and nature of any further relaxation restrictions is still uncertain.
 It’s therefore sensible for businesses to consider all options and to have the capability to move quickly between different scenarios.
-It could be beneficial to stock up on a variety of signage products, to convey important messages at specific times.
-You may even need to compile documentation for key business stakeholders to convey health and hygiene policies in the coming weeks, months and perhaps even years.
+It could be beneficial to stock up on a variety of Signage products, to convey important messages at specific times.
+You may even need to compile documentation for key business stakeholders to convey hygiene policies in the coming weeks.

 At Printed.com, we are here to support you on your journey back to work (wherever and whenever that may be!).
 Our Health and Safety essentials range helps to keep your customers and employees safe.
 Many of our products include free downloadable artwork templates, plus we are offering a 20% discount for charities, educators and Key Workers.

-If you need any help or advice about an order or any of our services please get in contact with our Customer Service Team and they’ll be more than happy to help.
+If you need help about with any of our services, please get in contact with our Customer Service Team!
 We’ve also pulled together a list of our resources and guides to help you through these difficult times.
 Check them out below!